JoaoGuilhermeLW/100-Days-of-Code/log.md

 ### Day 08 June 28, 2021

 `Today's Progress`: i learned more about how to implement database in Ruby, creating new databases with sqlite3 framework and fetching some data.
+I started to code a bank account system.

 `Thoughts`: A friendly syntax to deal with.